 Hearing aids have advanced to the point where you can take phone calls and listen to music directly on your hearing device.
 But experts say that these additions, although convenient, are not exactly good for your health.
 Why?
 Because with added wireless connectivity, digital hearing aids have become a powerful source of EMF.
 In other words, they constantly expose your body, and especially your brain, to massive EMF radiation emissions.

-When Miller Reese Hutchison developed the first electric hearing aid in 1989 to help a deaf and mute friend, it revolutionized the medical industry.
+When Miller Reese Hutchison developed the first electric hearing aid in 1898 to help his hearing-impaired friend, it revolutionized the medical industry.
 His design became commercially available in 1913, and it was a huge success.
 But even though the product worked, it was large and cumbersome for the user.

 In 1990, the first digital hearing aid appeared.
 It was mobile, convenient and the technology used was significantly better than Hutchison’s design.
 The user experience was way better because digital hearing aids didn’t just amplify sound; they converted sounds into digital signals, processed them, and the final rendition was much more natural sounding.

 It wasn’t until 2010 that the idea of adding Bluetooth technology to hearing aids came into existence.
 This was when it became a problem.

 Why Digital Hearing Aids are a Matter of Concern

 If you compare digital and analog hearing aids, you’ll find that digital hearing aids are leagues above analog ones.